Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 This formulation extends the existing models by allowing the stress tensor of (MS) to differ from (AMS).
 Moreover, we allow $\mathcal{C}^c$ to depend on $h$ and also on the space variable.
 This can be used e.g. to model the hardening of the material during the construction process.
-The {\em self weight} of the structure up to height $h$ is given in accordance to \cite{AllaireOverview2} by
+The {\em self-weight} of the structure up to height $h$ denotes, in accordance to \cite{AllaireOverview2}, the mean compliance with respect to gravity $f^c$, i.e.